nabilbo/keeper2/README.md

 This sample contains two codes sources:
 * an Office 365 Outlook App compatible with Office 2013 Client and Office Web App.
 * an ASP.NET Web API backend used to store Outlook attachment files.
-The API Backend is fake API, only for demo.
+The API Backend is used only as an example.
+It's a fake API.

 ## Prerequisite